 Finalizing the Will

 After we have developed the best strategy to achieve your goals, I will begin drafting the will and estate plan.
 Once all of the details are finalized, you can review the will.
 The final step is to sign the documents that will make your estate plan official.
-When the papers are signed, you will receive the original.
-You may also choose for copies to be kept in my office.
+When the papers are signed, you will receive the original, and McCreary Law Office will keep electronic copies.

 If you are ready to start thinking about an estate plan or wish to update an existing will, I am always available to answer your questions.
-Contact my office directly, and we can meet at a time and location that’s convenient for you.
+Contact my office directly, and we can schedule an in-person meeting at at my office, or in some circumstances, we can meet virtually using an online meeting site using your computer.